HackRank/Glitch-Effect/README.md

 - Run BITCOIN.EXE
 - It automatically connects to other nodes

-If you can keep a node running that accepts incoming conn
+If you can keep a node running that accepts incoming connecti